htutwaiphyoe/mastering-javascript/the-complete-javascript-course/fundamental-part-1/README.md

 if block of code is only one line, curly braces can be omitted.

+equality operator => return true or false if value are equal.
 === => strictly equality operator, does not perform type coercion, only return true if both values are exactly the same

 == => loose equality operator, performs type coercion

 avoid using == (loose equality operator) as much as you can, if type coercion needs, convert manually and compare with === (strictly equality operator)

-to get a value, prompt can be used. it returns the value the use typed in. the value returned from prompt function is string.
+to get a value from a web page, prompt can be used. it returns the value the use typed in. the value returned from prompt function is string.

 if there is more than one condition, else if block can be used. it can use more than one block. if(condition){